FormidableLabs/nextjs-sanity-fe/README.md

 pnpm dev:nextjs
 ```

-That should've started a dev server running at `http:localhost:3000`.
-Go ahead and load it in the browser to ensure it works.
-If you only wanted to get the Nextjs app working, you're done!
+That will start a dev server running at `http:localhost:3000`.
+Open in your browser to ensure it works.
+If you only want to get the Nextjs app working, you're done!
 If you want to setup your _own_ Sanity project, proceed further.

 #### Using your own Sanity Project

 If you want to run the project _using your own Sanity project_, you will need to create a Sanity account.
 That project Id will be needed in the next section.
-If you'd rather use the deployed demo site, go [here](https://nextjs-sanity.formidable.dev).

 We can use the sanity cli to initialize the Sanity project (this is just running `sanity init` behind the scenes):